 The background to the story will be the uneasy relationship between the glossy corporate face of the city and a murkier, mysterious, edgy underbelly.

-I will be looking at Vorticism to find inspiration.
+I will be looking at Vorticism and Futurism to find inspiration.

 Antigone (pronunciation: /ænˈtɪɡəniː/an-ti-gə-nee; Greek: Ἀντιγόνη) is the daughter of Oedipus and his mother Jocasta in Greek mythology.
 The name may be taken to mean "unbending", coming from "anti-" (against, opposed to) and "-gon / -gony" (corner, bend, angle; ex: polygon), but has also been suggested to mean "opposed to motherhood", "in place of a mother", or "anti-generative", based from the root gonē, "that which generates" (related: gonos, "-gony"; seed, semen).